usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

     │       ├── server.key           <- MUST BE COPIED HERE MANUALLY.
 The private key for enabling HTTPS in the Nginx webserver.
 NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
     │       └── README.md            <- README file explaining the folder's purpose and which files need to be copied here.
     ├── systemd
-    │   └── dioptra.service          <- A systemd service that can be used to manage the full Dioptra application.
+    │   └── dioptra.service          <- A systemd service that can be used to manage the full Dioptra application generated by the scripts/generate_templates.py script.
+    ├── .env                         <- A list of secrets (passwords) mapped to environment variables generated by the scripts/generate_templates.py script.
+NOT SAFE TO SHARE OR COMMIT TO A GIT REPO.
     ├── .gitignore                   <- A list of patterns that configures the files and directories that git should ignore.
 Used if the deployment configuration is placed under version control with git.
     ├── docker-compose.init.yml      <- Used in the init-deployment.sh script to initialize the deployment.
     ├── docker-compose.yml           <- Orchestrates how to start the containers, configure the network, set the environment variables, attach the storage volumes, and publish the NGINX web server ports.
     ├── init-deployment.sh           <- The deployment initialization script.
-Used to copy configuration files into named volumes, configure Minio policies, and enable/disable SSL in the NGINX and Postgres services.
+Used to generate random passwords, copy configuration files into named volumes, configure Minio policies, and enable/disable SSL in the NGINX and Postgres services.
     └── README.md                    <- README file that explains how to initialize and run Dioptra using the provided scripts and configuration files.